 What We Like

-- Towing, payload, and power expected to be best in class
+- Towing, payload, and power are best in class

 - All-new interior more functional and more luxurious